eduardstef926/CollegeScheduleGeneratorFrontend/README.md

+## Project Title: CollegeScheduleGenerator

-## Getting Started
+## Description

-This is the frontend of my new personal web project.
-This web application uses Vue.js for frontend and permits the user to create a new schedule for an institution based on several factors like: available rooms, students, professors schedule and so on.
+CollegeScheduleGenerator is a web application frontend built with React.js and Next.js.
+It empowers users to create institutional schedules by taking into account various factors such as available rooms, student enrollment, and professor availability.
+Additionally, users can view comprehensive schedules for available institutions under the "View Schedule" tab.